 Britain and Ireland Chapter

-The Britain and Ireland Chapter is being set up in 2017 to bring together scholars with an interest in this region in the spirit of interdisciplinary collaboration that animates ICON-S. The Chapter will be launched with a conference at Trinity College Dublin in September 2017, which will serve as a forum for discussion of various public law issues and as a means to formally establish this new Chapter.
+The Britain and Ireland Chapter was up in 2017 to bring together scholars with an interest in this region in the spirit of interdisciplinary collaboration that animates ICON-S.